Miju Mishmi tribe: Religion

 Kamans practice animism.
 Almost every body of nature like the sun, moon, mountains, and rivers are revered as gods.
-The deities worshipped are Amik (Sun), Matai (Creator), Buroo (God abiding with rivers), Shyuto (God of the mountains), Teemik (God of water springs), Kangam, etc. There are many other malevolent and benevolent deities apart from these who are believed to be protectors or causes of various ailments and problems.
+The deities worshipped are Amik/Ringya (Sun), Matai/Jawmalu (Creator), Buroo (God abiding with rivers), Shyuto (God of the mountains), Teemik (God of water springs), Kangam, etc. There are many other malevolent and benevolent deities apart from these who are believed to be protectors or causes of various ailments and problems.
 All these deities are propitiated from time to time to keep the family and community safe from problems.
-Tamladu - Taka is celebrated every year around the second week of February to propitiate the hosts of deities for the welfare of village and community.
-Apart from "Taka" there are many other religious ceremonies associated with the deities.
+There are many other religious ceremonies associated with the deities.
 There is "Tulu" for sending the dead spirit to "Kamoulaam" or the domain of the dead, then there is "Apoung" which is conducted to propitiate the host of deities and the dead spirits of the family as well.
-"Tanoh,Thung and Changrang" are conducted for the welfare of the family society or whatever the chief priest (Kambring) prescribes.
+"Tanoh, Thung and Changrang" are conducted for the welfare of the family society or whatever the chief priest (Kambring) prescribes.

 Some of the externals of Mishmi religion show Tibetan influence, but it in no way resembles Buddhism.
 Nor has the Hinduism of the plains had any influence on it.
 The tribe has considerable number of named gods, which are rare in most of the tribes of the state.
 Some Gods are general with many pertaining especially to men and to women, respectively.
 The religious rituals are carried out by priests (Kambring) and Mishmis spend much time and substance offering sacrifices of appeasement on their instructions.
 In fact almost all livestock is used only for sacrifice.

+Festival

+Tamladu Festival is celebrated on 15th February every year by the Miju Mishmis to worship the God and seeking protection from natural calamities, and to pray for the welfare of people, crops, and domestic animals, with the supreme deity being Amik Matai; essentially, it's a prayer to nature for prosperity and safety against natural disasters.
+Throughout the festival there are performance of Tanggong dance, which is a popular traditional dance.
+This dance is age old traditional Folk dance and it is also performed during festival of Tano Changrang.
+Both the sex can take part in the dance.
+Actually, this dance is followed after performing “Amik Matai” rituals by the Priest.
+The male and female put on with colourful costumes and ornaments in this way they enjoy the festivals.
+This dance now-a-days is performed for reception and dignitaries and in other cultural activities.